prathje/motion-canvas-narrator/README.md

 ```

 ### 4. Use the Narrator in Your Motion Canvas Project
-To use the narrator, you can start narrations in your scenes as simple as:
+To use the narrator, you can start narrations in your scenes as simply as:
 ```typescript
   yield* narrator.speak("Welcome!");
 ```